top of page

 Organizing an Open House Event

-During the planning phase, I collaborated closely with the team at Ravenscroft & Schmierer, as well as my fellow CityU Campus Ambassador Greta to strategise the event details, such as selecting the venue, date, time, and determining the maximum number of participants.
+During the planning phase, I worked closely with the team at Ravenscroft & Schmierer, as well as my fellow CityU Campus Ambassador Greta to strategise the event details, such as selecting the date, time, and determining the maximum number of participants.
 After careful deliberation, we finalised the Sai Ying Pun office as the venue for the event, and scheduled it for Friday, 9 March 2023, from 17:30 to 18:30.

 Poster designed by my colleague Taj for the Open House Event.